 Learn English at Home (LEAH) is a small charity, founded in 1982 and a CIO (Charitable Incorporated Organisation) since 2013.
-We help ethnic minority adults, including refugees and migrants resident in the boroughs of Kingston, Richmond and Hounslow to improve their English language skills.
+We help BAME adults, including refugees and migrants resident in the boroughs of Kingston, Richmond and Hounslow to improve their English language skills.

 Our services offer clients a means to overcome isolation, increase confidence and gain knowledge of local services.
 They empower clients to become active members of society and in doing this; we contribute to building stronger communities.